jacklinton/Microblog/README.md

 - all encryption/decryption will be done on the client end, and no openly encrypted data will be transmitted to or from the server
 - guest users will still be able to post their favorite memes
 - make the site and its hidden data as secure and as possible
+- alter meme images before deploying to create “white noise” for added uniqueness and to additionally conceal the hidden data
 - the nature of the site as a place for sending hidden messages will be as ambiguous as possible
 - any other features that will add to the safety and pseudonymity of the users who are passing messages to each other.